Bao Jianfeng: Acting career

 In 2008, Bao Jianfeng was cast in Nühai Chongchongchong, a comedy television series starring Jing Boran, Yang Zi, and Huang Shengyi.

 In 2011, Bao Jianfeng co-starred with Zhou Dongyu, Qian Feng and Tao Shuai in the biographical film The Road of Exploring as Mao Zedong.
 He also made cameo appearances in Close To Me and The Founding Father Sun Yat-sen. He had a minor role in Romance of Tang′ Kongfu, which starred Alex Fong and Chrissie Chau.

 In 2012, he guest starred in the historical drama film The Assassins.
 That same year, he starred in Good Wife, playing the husband of Liu Tao's character.

 In 2013, he starred in the historical television series Hua Xu Yin: City of Desperate Love with Kevin Cheng, Lin Yuan, Yuan Hong, and Jiang Xin.

 In 2014, Bao Jianfeng starred opposite Yang Gongru, Zhang Xiwen and Danny Lee in Country Wind and Rain.
 He co-starred with Liu Tao in Outsmarted His Huashan Legend.

 In 2015, he starred with Yan Bingyan in We Will Make It Right.
 The film won the Best World Movie at the 20th Sedona Film Festival and the Best Small and Medium Cost Feature Film at the 30th Golden Rooster Awards.
 He had a cameo appearance in Money Game, a comedy film starring Lee Seung-hyun, Zhang Lanxin, Liu Hua, and Zhang Yishan.
 He also had a minor role as a wealthy merchant in the 3D fantasy action comedy adventure film Monster Hunt, which starred Bai Baihe, Jing Boran and Jiang Wu.

 In 2016, it was announced that Bao Jianfeng joined Midnight Diner 2, opposite Yi Yi and Qiao Shan.
-He also portrayed one of the leads as King Zhou of Shang in Zhaoge.
+He also portrayed one of the leads as Di Xin in Zhaoge.

 In 2017, he had key supporting role in the war film Battle of Xiangjiang River, created by August First Film Studio.
 He portrayed Tan Pingshan in Andrew Lau's The Founding of an Army, a historical film released on July 28, 2017 to mark the 90th anniversary of the founding of the People’s Liberation Army.